Frequently Asked Questions About Adoption

 Adoption is a legal process which permanently gives parental rights to adoptive parents.
 Adoption means taking a child into your home as a permanent family member.
 It means caring for and guiding children through their growing years and giving them the love and understanding they need to develop their full potential.

 2. How do agency adoptions, independent adoptions, and intercountry adoptions differ?

-In an agency adoption, a public or licensed private adoption agency or a CDSS adoptions regional office places the child for adoption.
+In an agency adoption, a public or licensed private adoption agency or a CDSS Adoption Regional Office places the child for adoption.
 The birth parent's parental rights are terminated either by court order or by the filing of a relinquishment.
 The adoption agency becomes legally responsible for the care, custody and control of the child.
 The agency studies and approves adoptive applicants before placing a child in their home for adoption, then supervises the placement for six or more months before the court approves the adoption.

-In an intercountry adoption, prospective parents adopt foreign-born children for whom the federal law makes a special immigration entry visa available.
+In an intercountry adoption, prospective adoptive parent(s) adopt foreign-born children for whom the federal law makes a special immigration entry visa available.
 Intercountry adoption includes completion of the adoption in the child's native country or in California.
-For more information see question #14.
+For more information see question #14 below.

 3. About the children!

 Foster children of all ages are in the child welfare system awaiting permanent homes.
 Parental rights to these children have been terminated by court order.
 The county or the CDSS Adoption Regional Office selects permanent homes in which to make an adoptive placement.
 Potential adoptive parents are informed of special needs or significant problems which the child may have or encounter.
 Information provided by the child's caseworker depicts the child and describes the adjustments and challenges the child will have to overcome once placed with an adoptive family.